ezeYaniv/gatsby-theme-tutorial/README.md

+# Gatsby Theme Tutorial
+## Introduction
+Followed the tutorial located at https://www.gatsbyjs.com/tutorial/building-a-theme/ to learn how to create custom Gatsby themes and consume in other projects

+## Yarn workspaces
 Yarn workspaces are good for Gatsby theming because they allow you to keep multiple packages in a single parent directory and link dependencies.

 In the root folder, create the main package.json.